benburton/grub-up-server/README.md

 to help people better discover meals provided by the CitiParks program.
 The project was initially cloned from Heroku's [template-java-spring-hibernate](https://github.com/heroku/template-java-spring-hibernate) project.

+You can see a live deployment at [https://grub-up-server.herokuapp.com/](https://grub-up-server.herokuapp.com/)

 ### Local Development Setup

 #### Install Maven